-The Bohr Model of the Boron Atom
+The Bohr Model of Boron: An Overview

-The Bohr model of an atom shows that the electrons revolve in different orbits with varying energy around the nucleus.
-This model assumes that electrons are similar to planets, and the nucleus is like the sun in the solar system.
+The Bohr atom model shows that the electrons revolve in different orbits with varying energy around the nucleus.
+This model assumes that electrons are similar to planets and the nucleus is like the sun in the solar system.

-The Bohr Model of Boron
+The Boron Bohr Model

 It uses various electron shells like K, L, M, N, and others.
 Each shell holds a particular number of electrons, with the shell closest to the nucleus having the least energy.
 As the shell goes farther away, the energy levels grow.

 Bohr Model of Boron

-- Calculate the number of protons, electrons, and neutrons in the Boron atom
+1. Calculate the number of protons, electrons, and neutrons in the Boron atom

-- Find the number of neutrons in an atom using the following formula:
+- Find the number of neutrons in an atom using the following formula

 The number of neutrons in an atom = Atomic mass of the atom – Number of protons in an atom (N = A – Z)

-- Round up the atomic mass to the closest whole number.
+- Round up the atomic mass to the closest whole number

 - The number of electrons in any neutral atom equals the number of protons.

-Hence, in a Boron atom – Number of electrons = 5 | Number of protons = 5 | Number of neutrons = 6
+Hence, the number of boron electrons = 5 | Number of boron protons = 5 | Number of boron neutrons = 6

-The Nucleus of the Boron Atom in Bohr’s Model
+2. The Nucleus of the Boron Atom in Bohr’s Model

 The nucleus is a thick and small area consisting of protons and neutrons in an atom.
 Hence, in Bohr’s model, we have a small circle representing the protons and neutrons of the Boron atom.

-The First Electron Shell
+3. The First Electron Shell

-The Second Electron Shell
+4. The Second Electron Shell

 The second shell of an atom in Bohr’s model is called an L-shell.
 It can hold up to a maximum of 8 electrons.
 This shell follows the first electron shell.

 Unlike the first shell, the second shell can hold electrons in any direction.
-This is because the first shell is said to be the noble gas configuration.
-Hence, the electrons in the first shell must be in the nearest noble gas configuration as possible.
-In the case of the second shell, there are no restrictions so that the electrons can be filled in any direction.
+This is because the first shell is the noble gas configuration.
+Hence, the electrons in the first shell must be in the nearest noble gas configuration possible.

 As you move along the periodic table, elements become progressively less reactive.
-This is because the outermost electrons are being filled with more energy and are more tightly held to the nucleus.
-In this way, the higher energy electrons are more difficult to remove, leaving the remaining electrons with less energy.
+This is because the outermost electrons are filled with more energy and are more tightly held to the nucleus.
+In this way, the higher-energy electrons are more difficult to remove, leaving the remaining electrons with less energy.

 Similarly, the outermost electrons are also the most difficult to remove.
 This is because they are the most distant from the nucleus and thus have the largest electrostatic repulsion from the positively charged nucleus.